mstniy/computed.dart/README.md

 ## <a name='Lookingatthepast'></a>Looking at the past

-`.use` returns the current value of the data source or computation, so how can you look at the past without resorting to keeping mutable state in your app code? `.prev` allows you to obtain the last value assumed by a given data source or computation the last time the current computation changed its value.
+`.use` returns the current value of the data source or computation, so how can you look at the past without resorting to keeping mutable state in your app code? `.prev` allows you to obtain the last value assumed by a given data source or computation the last time the current computation changed its value or otherwise notified its listeners or other computations which depend on it.

 Here is a simple example that computes the difference between the old and new values of a data source whenever it produces a value: